-- And also bringing your lifestyle into sync with nature and its cyclical patterns.
+- Bringing your lifestyle into sync with nature and its cyclical patterns.
 This includes lining up your activity level, food choices, sleep and so on with the time of day, seasons and for women even their menstrual cycles.

-- Ayurveda can help ease stress and restore a healthy circadian rhythm in this way, which benefits everything from your hormones to appetite.
+- Restoring a healthy circadian rhythm (aka your “internal clock”), which benefits everything from your hormones to appetite.

-In order to help rebalance your doshas and prescribe a certain diet, healing herbs and restful practices, an Ayurvedic practitioner will take your medical history, check your vital signs like your pulse and reflexes, examine your skin, look inside your mouth at your gums and tongue, and speak to you about your sleep and relationships.
+In order to help rebalance your doshas, an Ayurvedic practitioner will take your medical history, check your vital signs, like your pulse and reflexes, examine your body, look inside your mouth at your gums and tongue, and speak to you about your sleep and relationships.

 All of these factors help the practitioner first determine your primary dosha, then figure out which aspects of the doshas might be out of balance — for example, if you’re overworking, under-sleeping or not consuming enough nutrients.